fastforwardlabs/mdffreport12/src/03-technical.md

 ### Additional Considerations

+**// RH: Possible to add some text between these headings?**

 #### Anomalies as Rare Events

-For the training approaches discussed above, we operate on the assumption of the availability of “normal” labeled data, which is then used to learn a model of normal behaviour.
+For the training approaches discussed above, we operate on the assumption of the availability of “normal” labeled data, which is then used to learn a model of normal behavior.
 In practice, it is often the case that labels do not exist or can be expensive to obtain.
 However, it is also a frequent observation that anomalies (by definition) are relatively infrequent events and therefore constitute a small percentage of the entire event dataset (e.g., the occurrence